 I get this question all the time – I have forgiven him/her over and over again, and for the same stuff, and I just can’t take it anymore.
-When is it time to call it quits and just file for divorce?
-Well, the short answer is never.
-It is never okay to call it quits on your spouse or significant other any more than it is okay to call it quits on a child or on a baby.
+When is it time to call it quits and just file for divorce or when to call it quits in your marriage?

 It’s never okay to give up on your spouse

 When our children mess up, do we only give them one chance to behave and never do anything wrong again or we will give them up for adoption?
 No, of course not!
 Do we only give our fur babies one shot at not digging holes in the backyard before getting rid of them?

 Or is it because of some programming within ourselves that tells us that this person is damaged and if I stay with them, then I am damaged, too?
 Or perhaps it is a belief that they will never change and therefore we have to leave to save ourselves or our children?